Welcome to the Master of Social Work Admissions Website!

 - The Advanced Standing Program is open to those individuals who have completed a baccalaureate in social work degree from a program accredited by CSWE.
 Classes for the Advanced Standing program will begin in June 2016.

-We are also accepting applications for the extended-enrollment programs.
-Extended-enrollment students must be able to attend classes at the times offered (3 hr. blocks) and be available for the field practicum.
+The program offers both full-time and extended-enrollment options.
+Students who choose the extended-enrollment option must be able to attend classes at the times offered (3 hr. blocks) and be available for the field practicum.
 Most practicums take place at agencies that operate during regular business hours (9 am to 5 pm).
 Extended-enrollment students must complete all requirements within four years.
 The course plans are accessible on the MSW website.